 Climate changes and natural catastrophe risk

-In this IIL reinsurance lecture Craig Tillman will speak on climate change and how it is an important consideration in the management of natural catastrophe risk.
-The lecture will survey perils that are impacted by climate change, now and in the future, providing members with insight into how this might change risk management approaches.
+In this IIL reinsurance lecture Craig Tillman spoke on climate change and how it is an important consideration in the management of natural catastrophe risk.
+In his lecture, Craig surveyed survey perils that are impacted by climate change, now and in the future and provided an insight into how this might change risk management approaches.

 By the end of this lecture members would have gained an insight into:

 - Global climate change

 - Regional impacts by peril, now and in the future